Finland's local elections a test for nation's young leader | Politics

 - Finland

-The vote to renew local councils in Finland's more than 300 municipalities is viewed as a key indication of parties' popularity ahead of the country's 2023 parliamentary election.
+The vote to renew local councils in Finland's more than 300 municipalities, from the northern Lapland region to the autonomous territory of Aland Islands in the south, is viewed as a key indication of parties' popularity ahead of the country's 2023 parliamentary election.
 Stakes are higher this time because the elections were postponed for two months due to COVID-19, and because of the tensions inside Marin's center-left, five-party governing coalition.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)